JavaScript Scripting (spec: script-js)

 Requirements (spec: script-runtime)

-JavaScript scripts require Node.js 18+ on the machine.
-The Napper CLI binary itself is self-contained; .js scripts are executed via node, resolved from the nap.nodePath setting, the NAPPER_NODE environment variable, or your PATH.
-Plain .nap and .naplist files need no runtime at all.
+JavaScript scripts require Node.js available as node on your PATH.
+The Napper CLI binary itself is self-contained; plain .nap and .naplist files need no runtime at all.